rldutch1/notes/docs/mount.md

 **<img src="../img/mount01.png" alt="Running lsblk shows what is currently mounted." />**<br />

-#### 02. GUI password prompt when drive is plugged in (I clicked cancel to demonstrate mounting from commandline).
+#### 02. GUI password prompt when encrypted drive is plugged in (I clicked cancel to demonstrate mounting from commandline).

 ![ I clicked cancel to demonstrate mounting from commandline.](img/mount02.png "I clicked cancel to demonstrate mounting from commandline.")